 Years later, Haenel became aware that Qualtinger was in search of a character with a Nazi past so he approached him with the idea of Max.
 Though Qualtinger was still in his early thirties and much heavier than the original, he was intrigued and the pair met in a restaurant over three or four days, wherein Haenel told him all he remembered and Qualtinger took copious notes, which he later turned into a script with his writing partner, Carl Merz.

-Married three times, their Herr Karl seems amiable at first but bit by bit, in a mixture of Viennese dialect (what he really thinks) and imperfect standard German (for what he thinks his audience wants to hear), he reveals himself to be a Mitläufer (a camp follower) and opportunist who rode each wave as it came.
+Married three times, Karl seems amiable at first but bit by bit, in a mixture of Viennese dialect (what he really thinks) and imperfect standard German (for what he thinks his audience wants to hear), he reveals himself to be a Mitläufer (a camp follower) and opportunist who rode each wave as it came.

 Until 1934 he was a socialist but it didn’t pay.
 He demonstrated for rent-a-crowd right-wing groups because there was a bit of money going (fünf Schilling).
 Karl then vividly describes the arrival of Hitler in Vienna, the rapture of the multitude on the Ring and Heldenplatz and the police all wearing swastika armbands.
 To Karl the intoxicating atmosphere felt like the buzz of a wine tavern.
 Qualtinger’s impression of the blue-eyed Führer passing close to where Karl stood and simply grunting Jaja! at him is blackly comic.
 Da hab i alles g’wusst, wir haben uns verstanden (‘Then I knew everything, we understood each other’).